nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Type `edit t8 12 Nov 2pm`<br>

-Result: The task will be moved frmo the todo list panel to the deadline list panel and with a due date `Sat, 12Nov 02:00PM`.(index D8)<br>
+Result: The task will be moved frmo the todo list panel to the deadline list panel and with a due date `Sat, 12 Nov 02:00PM`.(index D8)<br>

+## Edit an Event task to a Todo task

+1. Type `edit e10 go shopping with Mary`<br>

+Result: The task will be moved from the event list panel to the todo list panel and with its period removed. (index T5)<br>

+## Edit a Todo task to an Event task

+1. Type `edit t11 25 Nov 3 to 5pm`<br>

+Result: The task will be moved from the todo list panel to the event list panel and with a period `Fri, 25 Nov 03:00PM to Fri, 25 Nov 05:00PM`. (index E9)<br>

+## Edit a Deadline task to an Event task

+1. Type `edit d9 14 Nov 9 to 10am`<br>

+Result: The task will be moved from the deadline list panel to the event list panel with it's time parameter changed from a due date to a period of `Mon, 14 Nov 09:00AM to Mon, 14 Nov 10:00AM`. (index E6)<br>

+## Edit an Event task to a Deadline task

+1. Type `edit e4 11 Nov 4pm`<br>

+Result: The task will be moved from the event list panel to the deadline list panel with it's time parameter changed from a period to a due date of `Fri, 11 Nov 04:00PM`.<br>

 ## Mark a single task as done